 Beets are packed with healthy nutrients, like five essential vitamins, calcium, iron, potassium, and protein.
 But they can also have some surprising side effects.

-Health Benefit: Beets fight cancer
+Health Benefit: Beets may help prevent cancer

-Health Benefit: Beets boost eye health
+Health Benefit: Beets support healthy aging

 Health Benefit: Beets boost endurance

-Health Benefit: Beets reduce dementia risk
+Health Benefit: Beets may reduce dementia risk

 Health Benefit: Beets combat constipation

 Fiber helps keep your digestive system running smoothly (along with doing other good things for your body), and one of the many health benefits of beets is that they are chock full of it, Fitzgibbon says.
 With nearly 4 grams of fiber per serving, eating beets regularly can help keep you regular in the bathroom, she says.
 You should aim to get roughly 25 to 30 grams of fiber daily (fiber recommendations vary with age and gender), although on average people don’t eat enough fiber—less than 12 grams a day.

 Going to the bathroom after eating beets can be quite alarming if you’re not prepared, Fitzgibbon warns.
 This is because they can turn your poop and/or pee a fairly shocking shade of red.
 There’s nothing wrong—it’s not blood as many panicked people have assumed—and it doesn’t hurt you.
 You should find the effect disappears after a day or so, she says.
 (Now that you know all of the health benefits of beets, check out the 50 healthiest foods you can buy at the supermarket.)